allenfromu/Open-Chord-Scala/README.md

    akka.tcp://America@155.99.174.68:2015/user/Utah
    >
    ```
-  Apparently, Australia is removed from the system.
+  Obviously, Australia is removed from the system.

   * How about the key-value entry?
 Let's look it up from console of Chord 2(China)
   ```